rehierl/node-tree-outliner/3-3-0-design-4.md

 The basic approach to determine all the top-level nodes of a section is to start with a node that is associated with a given section.
 This initial node then allows to determine the first top-level node (e.g. `n3`) of the section.
-That is, because the initial node is a descendant (i.e. the top-most node that belongs to the same section) of that initial top-level node.
+That is, because the initial node is a descendant of that initial top-level node, which (by definition) is the top-most node that belongs to the same section.

 Next, an algorithm would have to detect all those siblings that are subsequent to `n3` (e.g. `n4`, `n5`).
 This process is straight forward, as one would only